- 1. What is a keto diet?

 7. Focus on whole foods

 Going keto can actually stave you off processed food, which is great!
-“For me; I had lots of energy, reduces/no hunger pangs, no bloating or heavy acne break outs and just by taking up the diet you organically stop eating processed food and I think that plays a huge role in the experience of health benefits related to the ketogenic diet.” says Sean.
-“We took a lot away from trying the diet; stopped mindless/habitual eating, physical and cognitive effects of carbohydrates (brain fog and bloating), we stopped eating fully processed and packaged food and it became much more about necessity of eating to fuel the body rather than for sensory pleasure.
-Because of this diet we stick to a less strict high fat, lots of veggies and fruit, and really limit wheat products and all refined carbohydrates and feel much more balanced for it.”
+“For me; I had lots of energy, reduces/no hunger pangs, no bloating or heavy acne breakouts and just by taking up the diet you organically stop eating processed food and I think that plays a huge role in the experience of health benefits related to the ketogenic diet,” says Sean.
+“We took a lot away from trying the diet; stopped mindless/habitual eating, physical and cognitive effects of carbohydrates (brain fog and bloating), we stopped eating fully processed and packaged food and it became much more about the necessity of eating to fuel the body rather than for sensory pleasure.
+Because of this diet, we stick to a less strict high fat, lots of veggies and fruit, and really limit wheat products and all refined carbohydrates and feel much more balanced for it.”

 8. Supplements are important either way